-So how is Ste-Barbe celebrated?
+So how is Ste-Barbe, the beginning of Christmas in Provence, celebrated?
 By planting wheat or lentils in little saucers on a bed of cotton wool.
-This symbolises the future harvest so if the wheat grows straight and green by the 25th, the coming year will be a prosperous one.
+This symbolises the future harvest so if the wheat grows straight and green by the 24th, the coming year will be a prosperous one.
 If it flops or turns yellow things aren’t looking so good!
 There’s a saying in Provençal “quand lou blad vèn bèn, tout vèn bèn” when the wheat grows well, everything goes well.

 Do you have any unusual traditions relating to the start of the festive season where you are?
 Please share them in the comments.

 If you liked this, why not PIN it!